Reading food labels: Tips if you have diabetes

 If your meal plan is based on carbohydrate counting, food labels become an essential tool.

 - Look at total carbohydrates, not just sugar.
-Evaluate the grams of total carbohydrates — which includes sugar, complex carbohydrates and fiber — rather than only the grams of sugar.
-If you zero in on sugar content, you could miss out on nutritious foods naturally high in sugar, such as fruit and milk.
-And you might overdo foods with no natural or added sugar, but plenty of carbohydrates, such as certain cereals and grains.
+Evaluate the grams of total carbohydrates — which include sugar, such as added sugars; complex carbohydrates; and fiber — rather than only the grams of sugar.
+If you focus on sugar content, you could miss out on nutritious foods naturally containing sugar, such as fruit and milk.
+And you might overdo foods with no natural or added sugar but plenty of processed or refined carbohydrates, such as certain cereals and grains.

 Put sugar-free products in their place

-- Sugar-free doesn't mean carbohydrate-free.
-Sugar-free foods may play a role in your diabetes diet, but remember it is equally important to consider carbohydrates, as well.
-A sugar-free label means that one serving has less than 0.5 gram of sugar.
 When you're choosing between standard products and their sugar-free counterparts, compare the food labels.
 If the sugar-free product has noticeably fewer carbohydrates, the sugar-free product might be the better choice.
 But if there's little difference in carbohydrate grams between the two foods, let taste — or price — be your guide.
+Also check the other ingredients and calories to make a good healthy choice.

 - No sugar added, but not necessarily no carbohydrates.
 The same caveat applies to products sporting a "no sugar added" label.
 These foods don't contain high-sugar ingredients, and no sugar is added during processing or packaging, but they may still be high in carbohydrates.